paulkarpenko/us-code-ui/uscode/title-35-patents/chapter-011-application-for-patent.md

 Amendment by Pub.
 L. 112–274 effective Jan.
 14, 2013, and applicable to proceedings commenced on or after such date, see section 1(n) of Pub.
 L. 112–274, set out as a note under [section 5 of this title](./chapter-001-establishment-officers-and-employees-functions.md#section-5).

 #### Effective Date of 2012 Amendment
 Amendment by Pub.
 L. 112–211 effective on the later of the date that is 1 year after Dec.
-18, 2012, or the date that the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs enters into force with respect to the United States, and applicable only to certain applications filed on and after that effective date and patents issuing thereon, see section 103 of Pub.
+18, 2012, or the date that the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs enters into force with respect to the United States (May 13, 2015), and applicable only to certain applications filed on and after that effective date and patents issuing thereon, see section 103 of Pub.
 L. 112–211, set out as a note under [section 100 of this title](./chapter-010-patentability-of-inventions.md#section-100).

 #### Effective Date of 2011 Amendment
 Amendment by Pub.
 L. 112–29 effective upon the expiration of the 1-year period beginning on Sept.
 16, 2011, and applicable to any patent application that is filed on or after that effective date, see section 4(e) of Pub.
 L. 112–29, set out as a note under [section 111 of this title](./chapter-011-application-for-patent.md#section-111).